ysoh286/honours-project-2017/detailed-notes.md

 - ggvis + Shiny: probably can achieve more models using other R packages that are made for modelling.

-**An advanced facetting example/array of plots challenge:** *code >> array-challenge.R*
+**An advanced facetting example/array of plots challenge:** *code >> array-challenge.R or array-challenge.Rmd*
 - Taking a simple example of the iris dataset!
 - *plotly in R* has managed to make a linked scatterplot matrix using ggpairs() and plotly, which has crosstalk embedded in to facilitate the links between each plot.
 However, because it's rendered as a single plot object, not sure how you could zoom in/ select a single plot.       -[Example](https://cpsievert.github.io/plotly_book/linking-views-without-shiny.html)
 - Using crosstalk + d3scatter + shiny: you can view a single plot through adding a modal, and linking all the plots together easily using crosstalk.
 UI options and links are provided by Shiny.
-- Technically this should be doable with plotly as well, but currently there appears to be a bug with only uni-directional links available (only links to 1 plot).
+- Can be done with plotly + crosstalk + shiny (need to use subplot() to link scatterplot matrix together).
+Only unidirectional links occur when you plot separately.
 - Too hard to do it manually?
-You could have crosstalk linking everything together, and try to add in
+You could have crosstalk linking everything together, the problem with having it pop out into a new window would be trying to link the plot from that one window to another which may not be possible, as links generally apply to plots on a page.
 - Could be possible with Shiny alone, but requires work trying to link all the plots together (and if it's possible with Shiny, then most likely possible with ggvis.)
+- Working with ggvis, but (not sure if this may be the problem) because it uses slightly different notation to render its output and bind to Shiny - running into trouble trying to bind it to a modal.
+- Other findings: ggvis + shiny can't work seem to work on rmarkdown?, ggvis plots do not scale to Bootstrap in Shiny (somehow overrides widths).

 ---